core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 More generally, if the group uses the pairwise mode, then the Pairwise Key Agreement Algorithm MUST be a COSE algorithm such that: i) it performs a direct ECDH Static-Static key agreement; and ii) it indicates the use of the same HKDF Algorithm used in the group as specified in the Common Context.

 Note that the HKDF Algorithm in the Common Context is denoted by the value of the corresponding COSE HMAC Algorithm.
-For example, the HKDF Algorithm "HKDF SHA-256" is specified as the HMAC Algorithm “HMAC 256/256” (COSE algorithm encoding: 5).
+For example, the HKDF Algorithm "HKDF SHA-256" is specified as the HMAC Algorithm "HMAC 256/256" (COSE algorithm encoding: 5).

 ## Sender Context and Recipient Context ## {#ssec-sender-recipient-context}